Define a Niche

 * Test your product for acceptance within that niche.
 The niche may exist, but does your product or service meet their needs or is there even a desire for the product?

 * Market to their hot buttons.
 Don’t just assume that you can find a niche and do the same old marketing.
-Spend the time to determine the best way market to them.
+Spend the time to determine the best way to market to them.
 Like choosing your target audience, defining a niche in that audience allows you to target and personalize your marketing efforts.